INTERVIEW: Nicole Lim – From Prompts to Tangible Business Results: How ChatGPT Helped Transform Enrollment

 This wasn’t just a data-driven decision and a simple query.
-It was based on a process of of prompting ChatGPT, interpreting its responses, and testing those ideas collaboratively across a cross-functional team and based on prior experiences and data.
-And over time, it led to a breakthrough concept and resulted in equally astounding results, enrollment didn’t just meet expectations — it more than doubled, rising from a projected 100 students to 261.
+It was based on a process of prompting ChatGPT, interpreting its responses, and testing those ideas collaboratively based on the prior experiences of a diverse and cross-functional team.
+This process led to a breakthrough concept and resulted in astounding results.
+By using this iterative approach, the team uncovered additional customer insights and specific needs that they could address in a systematic way.

 Building a Collaborative and Ethical Culture Around AI